 Swimming Pool Liabilities – Slip And Fall

 Injuries don’t only happen in the swimming pool, there are also a lot of slip and fall accidents that arise in areas surrounding the pool.
 Must pool owners make the mistake of using slippery materials when surrounding the pool and it leads to more accidents than they can imagine.
-This can be considered as negligence from your own part, there is the need to use non slippery materials when surrounding the pool and you should take professional advice from contractors before you make any decision when surrounding the pool.
-Whenever there is slip and fall accident, it is required by law for juries and judges to take into account all the factors surrounding the environment where the slip and fall happen.
+This can be considered as negligence from your own part, there is the need to use nonslippery materials when surrounding the pool and you should take professional advice from contractors before you make any decision when surrounding the pool.
+Whenever there are a slip and fall accident, it is required by law for juries and judges to take into account all the factors surrounding the environment where the slip and fall happen.

 What Are The Risk Associated With Swimming Pool?

-The first common accident is drowning; It is important for pool owners to ensure that all the children using their pool know fully how to swim, if possible draft a user agreement that will be signed by a parent or guardian which prove that their kids know how to swim.
+The first common accident is drowning; It is important for pool owners to ensure that all the children using their pool know fully how to swim if possible draft a user agreement that will be signed by a parent or guardian which prove that their kids know how to swim.
 You should also provide adult supervisors throughout the swimming area so that they put their eyes on and ensure nothing goes wrong.

 How To Avoid Pool Related Claims

-Proving negligence isn’t going to be easy, that’s why when accident happens it’s better for parent to take professional advice first before proceeding with anything, consult a professional attorney that will help you along the process with ease.
+Proving negligence isn’t going to be easy, that’s why when an accident happens it’s better for a parent to take professional advice first before proceeding with anything, consult a professional attorney that will help you along the process with ease.
 If you have a child that is suffering from personal injuries that arise from swimming pool you should contact us here at Massey & Duffy so that we can deal with the problem and make all the proper claims that are necessary, contact us now for free consultation.